vinisaveg/myContacts/README.md

 ![myContacts](https://github.com/savegdesigner/myContacts/blob/master/myContacts-logo.svg)

-## A Web and Mobile application to keep your family and friends contacts organized. :iphone: :bookmark_tabs:
+## A Web and Mobile application to keep all your contacts organized. :iphone: :bookmark_tabs:

 ### About